juanalbarracinprados/javascript-ball-collision/README.md

 The rest of the configuration is inside index.html, because these paremeters depends on the project's specific functionality.

-The var total inside index.html defines how many ball you want to start, and you can add more balls this way:
+The var total inside index.html defines how many balls you want to start, once running you can add more balls this way:

 1. Click and drag to define radius
 2. Click and drag again to define initial speed and direction